tiagopog/scrapifier/README.md

     $ gem install scrapifier

+An then require the gem:

+    $ require 'scrapifier'

 ## Usage

-The String#scrapify method finds an URI in the String and gets its metadata, e.g., the page's title, description, images and the URI itself.
-All the data is returned in a well-formatted Hash.
+The String#scrapify method finds URIs in a string and then gets their metadata, e.g., the page's title, description, images and URI.
+All the data is returned in a well-formatted hash.

+Note: This gem is mainly focused on screen scraping URLs (presence of protocol, such as: "http", "https" and "ftp"), but it also works with URIs which have the "www" without any protocol defined, like: "www.google.com".

 #### Default usage.